Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 For the first two years of the pandemic, subway turnstile data published by the Metropolitan Transportation Authority (MTA) showed a correlation between median household income and subway ridership.
 Though not nearly as pronounced as in the earlier phases of the pandemic, neighborhoods with lower median household incomes still tend to have higher ridership as a share of 2019 levels when compared to wealthier neighborhoods.

 After a sharp drop driven by a COVID-19 resurgence at the end of 2021, ridership recovered to pre-Omicron levels quickly before slowing again in April and May 2022.
-Citywide ridership ticked up again in June 2022 and reached its highest post-pandemic level yet in September.
-This improvement is partly due to significant improvement in some of the Manhattan neighborhoods that have been the slowest to recover from the pandemic.
+Citywide ridership held steady through the fall and winter of 2022 before ticking upward in January 2023, when it reached the highest level since the pandemic began.
+This improvement is partly due to significant growth in some of the Manhattan neighborhoods that have been the slowest to recover from the pandemic.

-Historically, much of this slow return to Manhattan ridership has been driven by major station hubs, likely due to shifts in commuting to work.
-Times Square-42nd Street (70.4 percent), 34th Street-Penn Station (68.9 percent), Fulton Street (67 percent), and Grand Central-42nd Street (64.5 percent) all remained significantly below the citywide ridership recovery of 75.5 percent in September 2022.
-Until ridership returns more strongly to these major hubs or new ridership patterns are established, the MTA will continue to have difficulty reaching recovery projections for ridership and farebox revenue, like many systems across the country.
-The MTA revised its ridership projections downward in its July Financial Plan.
+Historically, much of this slow return to Manhattan ridership has been driven by major station hubs, likely fueled by shifts in commuting to work.
+While ridership at the Times Square-42nd Street station (77.6 percent) has recently risen to within a few points of citywide levels, 34th Street-Penn Station (60.6 percent), Fulton Street (72.4 percent), and Grand Central-42nd Street (69.2 percent) all remained significantly below the citywide ridership recovery of 80.9 percent in January 2023.
+Until ridership returns more strongly to these major hubs or new ridership patterns are established, the MTA will continue to have difficulty reaching the higher recovery projections for ridership and farebox revenue included in the later years of the its financial plan, like many systems across the country.
+To reflect these realities, the MTA revised its ridership projections downward in its July 2022 Financial Plan.

-In contrast, nearly three dozen smaller stations, mostly located in the outer boroughs, posted ridership levels higher than they had in 2019 (though certain stations were closed or partially closed in September 2019, causing them to show greater improvement than they otherwise might).
-In July, the neighborhoods of Bensonhurst and Bath Beach, in southern Brooklyn, posted higher ridership levels than it had pre-pandemic, as did Greenpoint and Williamsburg in August and September, indicating that there are riders who are willing to return, and continue to rely on, the system as the pandemic recovery continues.
+In contrast, 77 smaller stations, mostly located in the outer boroughs, posted ridership levels higher than they had in 2019 (though certain stations were closed or partially closed during portions of 2019, causing them to show greater improvement than they otherwise might).
+In January 2023, seven neighborhoods in the outer boroughs (including Bensonhurst and Bath Beach; Jackson Heights and North Corona; and Pelham Parkway, Morris Park, and Laconia) posted higher ridership levels than they had pre-pandemic, indicating that there are riders who are willing to return, and continue to rely on, the system as the City’s recovery continues.

 The accompanying tables identify selected transit hubs as well as the stations where ridership has been the most and least impacted by the pandemic.